cloudmesh-community/fa19-516-155/project/report.md

 ## Progress

+:o2: remove and evaluate if thsi si to be put into featuer section

 * done.
 Installation of Cloudmesh and mongoDB in Windows10 Pro system
 * done.
 Creation of AWS EC2 instance and S3 buckets
 * done.
 Access AWS account using Cloudmesh CLI